Sponsored locally and nationally by Medisca, Medisca Network, and LP3 Network

 Student teams compete locally by analyzing and preparing pharmacy compounds.
 Each winning local team (one from each Faculty of Pharmacy) advances to the National Compounding Competition at PDW.

-Each of the members of the winning team (consisting of 4 team members) shall receive: $150 registration to PDW and $100 travel subsidy to be used to travel to the upcoming Professional Development Week where they will get the opportunity to compete in the National Compounding Competition.
+Each of the members of the winning team (consisting of 4 team members) shall receive shall receive a reserved seat at Professional Development Week (PDW) where they will have the opportunity to compete in the National Compounding Competition.